PC7-Client/PC7-Client/docs/userscripts.md

 PC7 parses traditional userscript metadata comment blocks (commonly referred to as "Userscript Headers").

 In your metadata block:
-- You are only required to provide the `@name` field, failure to provide this field will result in the script refusing to run.
+- You are only required to provide the `@name` field, failure to provide this field will result in the script refusing to run
 - The `@run-at` field may have the following values:
-  - `document-start`: The script will be injected as fast as possible.
+  - `document-start`: The script will be injected as fast as possible
-  - `document-body`: The script will be injected when the body element exists.
+  - `document-body`: The script will be injected when the body element exists
-  - `document-end`: The script will be injected when or after the DOMContentLoaded event was dispatched.
+  - `document-end`: The script will be injected when or after the DOMContentLoaded event was dispatched
-  - `document-idle`: The script will be injected after the gameLoaded event was dispatched (this is an event is fired by PC7).
+  - `document-idle`: The script will be injected after the gameLoaded event was dispatched (this is an event is fired by PC7)
-  - If you do not provide one of these options it will default to `document-idle`, which runs after the game has loaded.
+  - If you do not provide one of these options it will default to `document-idle`, which runs after the game has loaded
-- The `@match` field is ignored as of now, but may be used in the future once support for social hub, viewer, and/or sandbox is added.
+- The `@match` field is ignored as of now, but may be used in the future once support for social hub, viewer, and/or sandbox is added
-- The `@grant` field is ignored as of now, but may be used in the future.
+- The `@grant` field is ignored as of now, but may be used in the future
-- The `@resource` field is partially supported.
+- The `@resource` field is partially supported
   - **WARNING:** We do not currently support Tampermonkey's Subresource Integrity.
 Use at your own risk!
-- The `@require` field is partially supported.
+- The `@require` field is partially supported
   - **WARNING:** We do not currently support Tampermonkey's Subresource Integrity.
 Use at your own risk!
-  - Depending on how quickly the fetch requests for your requires are, changes to your requires may not affect what is loaded and evaluated until the 2nd refresh following your changes.
+  - Depending on how quickly the fetch requests for your requires are, changes to your requires may not affect what is loaded and evaluated until the 2nd refresh following your changes

-All scripts will be run in the context that the game runs in (the equivalent of `@sandbox MAIN_WORLD`), meaning you do not need to set the `@sandbox` field.
+All scripts will be run in the context that the game runs in (the equivalent of `@sandbox MAIN_WORLD`), meaning you do not need to set the `@sandbox` field
-Any aditional valid fields may be added, but will have no effect on the script.
+Any aditional valid fields may be added, but will have no effect on the script

 For more information about what you can use in your userscript meta block read [Tampermonkey Docs](https://www.tampermonkey.net/documentation.php)